Reducing Marketplace Interference Bias Via Shadow Prices: The Shadow Price Estimator

-The SP estimator has a strikingly similar form to the RCT estimator --- it similarly constructs a linear approximation of the partial-treatment value function $\Psi(\cdot)$, except with the slope determined not by the average value $\bar{v}^*_i$ obtained from each type $i$, but instead by the marginal value obtained from type $i$, as captured by the shadow price $a^\rho_i$.
+\paragraph{Bias reduction.} Both the RCT and SP estimators rely on the implicit construction of a linear approximation of the partial-treatment value function $\Psi(\cdot)$.
+The main difference is that the RCT estimator determines the slope of its implicit approximation using the average value $\bar{v}^*_i$ obtained from each type $i$, whereas the SP estimator uses the marginal value obtained from type $i$, as captured by the shadow price $a^\rho_i$.
 It turns out there is a fundamental reason why $a^\rho_i$ is a useful quantity in estimating the global treatment effect $\Delta$.
-Recalling from Proposition~\ref{prop:concave-integrable} that $\Psi(\cdot)$ is a piecewise linear function with finitely many pieces, which implies it is Riemann-integrable, we can apply the fundamental theorem of calculus to obtain the following equivalent form of the global treatment effect $\Delta$.
+Recalling from Proposition~\ref{prop:concave-integrable} that $\Psi(\cdot)$ is a piecewise linear function with finitely many pieces, which implies it is Riemann-integrable, we can rewrite the global treatment effect $\Delta$ using the fundamental theorem of calculus.

 \begin{proposition}[Fundamental theorem of calculus.]
 Let $\Psi'(\eta)=\bm{a}^\eta\cdot\bm{\beta}$ designate the derivative of the partial-treatment value function $\Psi(\eta)$, defined on all but finitely many points of $[0,1]$.
 Then we can write the global treatment effect $\Delta$ as